microbiomedata/nmdc_notebooks/README.md

 ### Python

-Python's pip is used to manage dependencies.
+This project uses pip paired with venv to manage dependencies.

 #### To install the dependencies: